UMEP-dev/UMEP-Tutorials/docs/source/Tutorials/DailyShading.rst

 - Create a directory e.g. on your Desktop called **DailyShading**.
 Also create a sub-directory to **DailyShading** called **June21_buildings**.
 - Use this directory to save the result.
 - Set-up the tool as shown in the figure below.
 This will generate ground shadows from buildings every 30 minutes on June 21, 2020.
+To see the aggregated output in your map canvas when using UMEP for Processing, specify an output in the last entry *Aggregated (or single) shadow raster [optional]*.
 Click **Run**.

   .. figure:: /images/Dailyshading21juneBuildings.jpg
      :alt:  None